Mosley v News Group Newspapers Ltd: Impact on role as FIA President

 The allegations made by the News of the World led to an "unofficial" agreement between the FIA and FOTA (Formula One Teams Association, by far the most powerful and globally-significant organization that interacts with the FIA) for Mosley to stand down from his role as president at the end of his current term.
 Many within the Formula 1, WTCC, WRC etc. communities had long been unhappy with Mosley's style of governance and used the Nazi aspects of the story to attempt to oust him from office.
 Although Mosley claimed that his sexual activities did not affect his role as president, his critics produced evidence in the form of official requests from a number of national governments to Mosley that he must not attend planned events, which indicated that he had clearly lost what little respect remained to him within the global motor-sport community.
 To the majority of the motor-racing community, fans, and journalists, the sexual revelations acted as a final nail in Mosley's coffin since they followed substantial allegations of corruption, championship fixing and unintelligible decisions, mostly in regard to Formula One that were made by Mosley personally and by the FIA under his watch.

 Mosley was eventually replaced by the former Ferrari team principal Jean Todt in 2009.

 Application to European Court of Human Rights

 On 29 September 2008, solicitors on behalf of Mosley filed an application to the European Court of Human Rights.
+He claimed that the UK's failure to legislate to prevent newspapers printing stories regarding individual private lives without first warning the individuals concerned was a breach of his rights under Articles 8 and 13 (the right for an effective remedy).
+The court ruled against him, finding that it fell within each state's margin of appreciation to determine whether to legislate on that matter.